ambropo/JambroBeamerTheme/README.md

 ## Installation

-To use the theme, simply download the `beamerthemejambro.sty' to the folder containing your presentation.
+To use the theme, simply download the `beamerthemejambro.sty` to the folder containing your presentation.
 Then load the theme using `\usetheme{jambro}` in the preamble of your Beamer document.

 ## Manual and examples

-The file `Manual.pdf' (and corresponding .tex file) provides more information on the features of the theme and a series of examples.
+The file `Manual.pdf` (and corresponding .tex file) provides more information on the features of the theme and a series of examples.

 The following code shows a minimal example of a Beamer presentation using Metropolis.